-Items found in a home or on a piece of land that are included in real estate sales are referred to as either “real property” or “personal property.”
+Whether buying a home, land or commercial building – beware of personal property in real estate sales.
+Items that transfer from seller to buyer are referred to as either “real property” or “personal property.”
 Real property is the land itself and the improvements built on it, such as a house, garage, barn, swimming pool, or anything considered “attached” (real estate people say “appurtenant”).
 Personal property is, therefore, anything “not attached.”
 Or is it?
+Things are not always as they appear.

-More than one buyer has been burned by bad assumptions regarding what is real or personal property and what is or is not included in real estate sales.
+More than one buyer has been burned by bad assumptions regarding what is real or personal property and what is or is not included in a real estate sale.
 So, let’s look at some examples of items that could go either way.
-Let’s also look how we can protect ourselves from bad assumptions about what’s included in real estate sales.
+Let’s also look how we can protect ourselves from bad assumptions about what’s included or not included in the sale.

 Here are examples of just a few items that commonly straddle the line between real and personal property:

 - Book shelves.
-Many book shelves (not including built-ins) are bolted to walls and are therefore considered part of the structure, same as built-in kitchen cabinets.
+Many book shelves (not including built-ins) are bolted to walls for safety and therefore might be considered part of the structure.
 Here in earthquake-prone California, any stand-alone shelving over four feet tall is usually anchored to a wall to keep it from tipping over during a big shake and may appear permanently installed.
-Sellers will take those shelves with them since they can be easily removed with a screwdriver, leaving only minor holes in the walls that can be filled and painted.
+But 99% of the time sellers will take those shelves with them since they can be easily removed with a screwdriver, leaving only minor holes in the walls that can be filled and painted.

 - Faucets and Shower Heads.
 It’s hard to find a shower head that has just the right water pressure and dispersion to fit your personal preferences.
 After years trying to find just the right shower head to wake up to in the morning, would we leave that shower head behind when we move?
 Not me – and not most sellers.
 Same with kitchen faucets that we’ve become accustomed to.
 With a quick twist of a wrench they are free to accompany us to our new home.
 Like light fixtures, many high-end faucets and shower heads are replaced with cheaper, less attractive models between when an offer is accepted and escrow closing.

 - Garden Tools and Supplies.
 Just because the seller is moving to a retirement condo in Palm Beach doesn’t mean he’s going to leave those bags of lawn fertilizer and boxes of rose dust in the garage.
-Same with those hoses hanging on the garden water spigots.
+Same with hoses hanging on the garden water spigots.
 These are obviously personal property, but many buyers assume the seller will leave them behind on moving day.
-Often, these items and garden tools are donated to charity or given away to family or neighbors.
+Often, these items and garden tools not taken to the seller’s new home are donated to charity or given away to family or neighbors.

 So, what can buyers do to protect themselves when they believe they are buying not only a nice piece of real estate, but also several items that might be considered personal property?
 Here are some simple steps to do just that.